Derived automorphism groups of K3 surfaces of Picard rank 1: Introduction

 \subsection{Acknowledgements.}

 Thanks to Chris Brav, Heinrich Hartmann, Daniel Huybrechts, Ludmil Katzarkov, Kotaro Kawatani and Emanuele Macr{\`{i}} for useful discussions.
 Special thanks are due to Daniel Huybrechts for persistently encouraging us to work on this problem.
+We are also grateful to the referees for a very careful reading of the article, and to Ivan Smith for pointing out an inaccuracy in an earlier version.
+The first author was supported by ERC grant WallXBirGeom 337039 while completing work on this article.

 It is a pleasure to dedicate this article to Professor Mukai on the occasion of his 60th birthday.
 The intellectual debt this article owes to his work, starting with \cite{Mukai:BundlesK3}, can't be overstated.